|

 JMP retstr ;the normal end is omitted

 Unfortunately, things aren't that simple.
-Consider nested procedure
+Consider nested procedure definitions:

 PROCEDURE level1;